Welcome to our walking event calendar. Please use the search features below to find walks located near you.

 Welcome Waivers: Please fill out the online “Welcome Waiver” or download, print, sign, and turn in a hard copy.
 You only need to do this once a year with Walk2Connect.

 RSVP: You must sign up to walk.
 Please use the RSVP feature below.
-Visit our main page here to sign-for additional segments.
+Visit our main page here to sign-up for additional segments.
 Your RSVP is important and will guide our communication about changes, parking, and other details.
 If you are walking with someone else, please have that person also sign up so that we have their email address and can track effectively.

 Dogs: Dogs are welcome on 6-foot leashes.
 No retractable leashes.
 Please be sure to bring baggies and water for your dog and consider the carpooling scenarios if you bring your dog with you.